h2o/h2o/deps/mruby/doc/limitations.md

 ## Fiber execution can't cross C function boundary

-mruby's `Fiber` is implemented similarly to Lua's co-routine.
+mruby's `Fiber` is implemented in a similar way to Lua's co-routine.
 This results in the consequence that you can't switch context within C functions.
 Only exception is `mrb_fiber_yield` at return.